ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The leader responds to requests with out-of-date `HpkeConfig.id` values, indicated by `EncryptedInputShare.config_id`, with status 400 and an error of type 'outdatedConfig'.
+[OPEN ISSUE: How does the leader know if the HPKE config of a helper is invalid?
+Does it have to make a key-config request?]
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

 ### Upload Extensions {#upload-extensions}